-In addition to going above and beyond in your customer service, offering your customers thanks for their purchases, incentives to make more purchases, and guarantees on your products or services is a great way to set your business apart.
+In addition to going above and beyond in your customer service, offering your customers thanks for their purchases, incentives to make more purchases, or become brand ambassadors through referral programs and guarantees on your products or services is a great way to set your business apart.
 If your competitors don’t offer free shipping, do what you can to make sure you do.
 If they rarely offer deals and sales, make sure you run promotions regularly.
 You’ll be able to stand out and draw in customers.

 6. Ask for and Listen to Feedback

 Feedback is a valuable tool that businesses often don’t take advantage of enough.
 Asking for feedback and listening to what your told and implementing changes based on suggestions is a great way to set yourself apart since your customers will know that you hear them and care about what they have to say.
 It’s important that you always listen to and make changes based on the feedback you receive, though; otherwise, you won’t be proving anything or stand out.

 Your brand is more than just your logo and your marketing materials; it’s the way that you communicate and interact with your customers, the way that you present yourself, and the way that your customers view you.
 Part of defining your brand is the voice you choose to use whether on social media, your website, or over the phone.
 Many companies use a very business and professional voice, so giving yourself a unique voice—perhaps a more friendly, neighborly one—is a great way to stand out.
 And you can do that without being unprofessional as well.

 8. Offer Education

 A lot of times a business will talk about their products or services and how great they are, but they won’t explain why.
 Or they’ll talk about how advanced their processes are but won’t explain how they work or how to go through them.
 Offering education on your company, your processes, and your products is a great way to set yourself apart.
 And you can take it even further by offering education on your industry, setting yourself up as a go-to source of information.